Gaussian quadrature rules for composite highly oscillatory integrals: Acknowledgements

 \section{Acknowledgements}

 The second author wishes to thank Prof. Shuhuang Xiang for helpful discussion on the topic of this work.
-This work was supported by National Natural Science Foundation of China under Grant number 11671160.
+The authors also would like to thank two anonymous referees for their valuable comments on this work.